mapninja/Earthsys144/Labs/Week_03/ArcGIS_Online_FieldMaps.md

 Open Collector/FieldMaps , using "stanford" as your organization, and your SUNetID and password.

 1. Choose the map you just made.
 2. To add a feature, touch the + sign and follow the prompts.

 Note: Either sign in with the same account you used to make the map, or share the map with a group and sign in as a user that is a member of that group.

-Walk around campus, adding public art, historically significant locations, various technology around campus, and "other" locations (picnic tables, restrooms, water fountains, etc...).
+3. Walk around campus, adding public art, historically significant locations, various technology around campus, and "other" locations (picnic tables, restrooms, water fountains, etc...). **Collect at least 12+ points, with Photo or Video attachments.**

 ## Part 4: Multi-user editing